imaNNeo/StepBarView/README.md

 ## View Properties

-you can customize StepBarView, all of this attributes can change via xml or code (runtime)
+You can customize StepBarView.
+All of this attributes can be changed via xml or code (runtime).

 |Attribute|Type|Kotlin|Description|